Cover Image Credit: Wikimedia

 1. Rhododendron Trees and Forests

-When you start from Yuksom, you will encounter amazing dense forest of magnificent Rhododendron trees.
+One of the best things When you start from Yuksom, you will encounter amazing dense forest of magnificent Rhododendron trees.
 Rhododendron trees are in bounty here.
 These stunning forests across the trek will straight away take you to another high and delightful tranquility.
 If you are a nature lover you will find these forests divinely.

 2. Amazing People Of Sikkim

 People here are extremely warm, simple and happy and are extremely nice to talk with and very hospitable.
-They will love to chit chat with the fellow trekkers and sometimes will also offer tea, and food.
+They will love to chit chat with the fellow trekkers and sometimes will also offer tea, and some amazing Sikkim food.
 Apart from the local people of Sikkim, there are also Tibetan people you will find at Tshokha and other places in the trek who have been living here since decades.

 Suggested Read: Gurudongmar Lake: Visit This Pristine Lake In Sikkim In 2020